Which institution holds the most shares in Axalta Coating Systems Ltd. (AXTA)

 Axalta Coating Systems Ltd. (AXTA): Who are the competitors?

-The company’s main competitors (and peers) include PPG Industries Inc. (PPG) that is trading 54.00% up over the past 12 months.
-RPM International Inc. (RPM) is 40.61% up on the 1-year trading charts.
+The company’s main competitors (and peers) include PPG Industries Inc. (PPG) that is trading 85.57% up over the past 12 months and Ferro Corporation (FOE) that is 103.16% higher over the same period.
+RPM International Inc. (RPM) is 79.53% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -24.4% from the last report on Jan 28, 2021 to stand at a total of 8.31 million short shares sold with a short interest ratio of 2.16.